morlandi/django-encrypted-json-fields/README.md

 you either check your key file into your git repository for deployment, or implement manual post-deployment processing to write the key stored in an environment variable into a file that keyczar can read.

+## JSONField support

+- The encrypted data remains a valid JSON, so you can inherit from django.db.models.JSONField and all validations will still work
+- if the data contains dictionaries, the keys are preserved so that the overall structure remains intact
+- we only encrypt the values

+### Implementation notes

+I opted to encrypt the repr() of the values, then apply eval() later only (after decrypting).

+This is required to reconstruct **both the value and the type**.

+Since JSON manages only a few simple types, this naive solution seems enough.

+## Deferred get_crypter()

+The original `FIELD_ENCRYPTION_KEY` setting now accepts a callable.

+Since the callable might need to retrieve some data from the Django models, I had to postpone the call to get_crypter() until all apps have been loaded.

+As a side effect, now you can always and safely call the `generate_encryption_key` management command (see below)

 ## Generating an Encryption Key